ollyhodson1/spl-feedback-questionnaire/README.md

 Simple static GitHub Pages version.

+## Files

-Upload `index.html` and `README.md` to the root of the repository, then use:
+Upload the contents of this folder to the root of the GitHub repository:

+- `index.html`
+- `README.md`

+## GitHub Pages settings

+Use:

-Settings → Pages → Deploy from a branch → main → /root
+- Source: Deploy from a branch
+- Branch: main
+- Folder: /root

-Responses are sent to the Google Apps Script endpoint already included in `index.html`.
+The questionnaire sends responses to the configured Google Apps Script Web App URL.